amplab/training/ampcamp/index.md

 ---

 # Welcome
-Welcome to the Spark Summit 2014 Training hands-on exercises!
+Welcome to the AMP Camp 5 Training hands-on exercises!
 Much of this material is extended and enhanced from those given at previous <a href="http://ampcamp.berkeley.edu">AMP Camp Big Data Bootcamps</a>.